-This Annual Report was developed in accordance with the guidelines provided in Title 40 Code of Federal Regulations (CFR), Part 122.26(d) incorporated by reference in the Alabama Administrative Code 335-6 as administered by the Alabama Department of Environmental Management (ADEM) and NPDES ALR4040091 Phase II General Permit effective May 1, 2017.
+This Annual Report, for Year 2 for "Measurable Goals to Meet MEP Requirements of MS4", was developed in accordance with the guidelines provided in Title 40 Code of Federal Regulations (CFR), Part 122.26(d) incorporated by reference in the Alabama Administrative Code 335-6 as administered by the Alabama Department of Environmental Management (ADEM) and NPDES ALR4040091 Phase II General Permit effective May 1, 2017.

 The purpose of this Annual Report is to describe the compliance efforts reflected in the University of Alabama in Huntsville's Storm Water Management Program Plan (SWMPP).
-The Annual Report will identify the control measure specific efforts undertaken by University of Alabama in Huntsville from May 1, 2017 through April 30, 2018 to reduce discharge of pollutants from University of Alabama in Huntsville's campus to the Maximum Extent Practicable (MEP) to protect water quality and to satisfy the appropriate water quality requirements of the Clean Water Act (CWA).
+The Annual Report will identify the control measure specific efforts undertaken by University of Alabama in Huntsville from May 1, 2018 through April 30, 2019 to reduce discharge of pollutants from University of Alabama in Huntsville's campus to the Maximum Extent Practicable (MEP) to protect water quality and to satisfy the appropriate water quality requirements of the Clean Water Act (CWA).